muratk5n/thirdwave/en/index.md

 members from all walks of life as with the French Foreign Legion but in a war Wagner fits in to the hierarchy somewhere.
 RSF has been that alternative "second military" for a long time now, actively toppling, helping form new governments.
 They are used to a certain power.
+And there is SAF.

 ---